Loading

 The Long Sweep Method

 The “long sweep” is another method.
 Using this method, you bring the fan to the surface and walk the fan along the length of the board.
 The tip should be at the same distance from the deck from the beginning of the stroke through the whole length of the board.
 This method may require several passes.
-This method works fine for decks that have no railings or obstacles where starting and stopping can be problematic.
+This method works fine for decks with no railings or obstacles, where starting and stopping can be problematic.
 If you use this method with railing structures, you will leave behind a line across the surfaces where the fan stopped.
 These lines will be difficult to remove as more pressure will have to be applied, possibly damaging the surface.

 Pressure Washing Corners

-Corners can sometimes be a challenge because the water has no direct place to travel and often ends up in the face of the user.
+Corners can sometimes be a challenge, because the water has no direct place to travel and often ends up in the face of the user.
 Airborne debris and chemicals can be harmful.
 Always wear appropriate body protection.
 When approaching a corner, engage the fan and bring it into the corner first, spraying the debris out.
 Try not to work yourself into a corner, always work out of a corner.
 In doing so, you may have to spray across the grain for a short time.
 This is fine as long as the distance is greater and pressure is lower against the grain than with the grain.

 3. Let the Deck Dry and Apply Sealer or Stain if Desired

 Once you have completed the whole deck, put away the equipment and allow the deck to dry.
 Decks look very different after they dry.
 Small imperfections that may have gone unnoticed when the deck was wet can become apparent.
 Also, raised fibers will be virtually impossible to remove from a wet surface.
-If the topcoat (sealer or stain) you have selected is a one-day product to be applied after washing but before the deck dries, it is recommended that you allow the surface to dry for a minimum of 24 hours.
+If the topcoat (sealer or stain) you have selected is a one-day product to be applied after washing, but before the deck dries, it is recommended that you allow the surface to dry for at least 24 hours.
 Once the deck has dried, inspect your work.
 The surface should have no lap marks, minimal raised fibers, and clean wood.
-The surface should be consistent with no areas left unwashed and no areas over-washed.
+The surface should be consistent, with no areas left unwashed and no areas over-washed.
 If your deck looks like this, pat yourself on the back for the fine job.
 The next step is to prepare for finishing with a sealer or stain.

 Use a cleaning solution to scrub your dirty deck before removing the suds and dirt with a pressure washer.